urban-tep/DDF-SDD/source/architecture/devel-env/index.rst

 Virtual machine image for instantiation or download
 ---------------------------------------------------
 The processor development enviromnent (Sandbox) will be provided by the IT4I processing centre as a virtual machine, either as an VM image to be downloaded by the user for local development, or hosted on the IT4I processing infrastructure for remote development.
-When the user requests a creation of the Sandbox through the Portal, new instance of the virtual machine is created from the baseline running on a CentOS Linux 6 operating system and containing additional tools and data sets described in section :ref:`develenv_tools_datasets`.
+When the user requests a creation of the Sandbox through the Portal, new instance of the virtual machine are created from the baseline running on a CentOS Linux 6 operating system and containing additional tools and data sets described in section :ref:`develenv_tools_datasets`.

 .. figure:: devel-env-provisioning.png
    :align: center